Syslifters/sysreptor/plugins/renderfindings/README.md

 * Render the selected findings and all sections to HTML using the project's design
     * Only selected findings are rendered
     * Sections are rendered, because they might affect the rendering of findings or contain data that should be included in the PDF (e.g. in headers/footers, explicitely included sections)
+    * The variable `data.isPluginRenderFindings` is set to `true`.
+Use this variable to customize rendering.
 * Remove unnecessary sections and elements from HTML (e.g. title page, table of contents, executive summary, etc.)
-    * Select all top-level elements containing findings (`:id="finding.id"`)
+    * Select all top-level sections containing findings (`:id="finding.id"`)
     * Select all top-level page headers and footers (attributes `data-sysreptor-generated="page-header"` and `data-sysreptor-generated="page-footer"`)
-    * Select all top-level elements containing `data-sysreptor-renderfindings="include"` (either as attribute on top-level element or on child elements)
+    * Select all top-level sections containing `data-sysreptor-renderfindings="include"` (either as attribute on top-level element or on child elements)
-    * Remove all other top-level elements
+    * Remove all other top-level sections
-    * Remove all elements with attribute `data-sysreptor-renderfindings="exclude"` (not only top-level elements, also child elements)
 * Render post-processed HTML to PDF